stefcenti2022/School_District_Analysis/README.md

 ### Removal of Prefixes and Suffixes
 These 2 images show a before and after snapshot of the names that were changed.
 In particular, note that "Dr. Richard Scott" was modified to simply "Richard Scott".
 Also, the first file is a snapshot of the excel version of the csv file.
 The second is the data in the notebook after cleaning.

-Before cleaning:
+#### Before cleaning:

 <img src="./Resources/before_names_cleaned.jpeg" alt="names before cleaning" width="600"/>

-After cleaning:
+#### After cleaning:

 <img src="./Resources/after_names_cleaned.jpeg" alt="names after cleaning" width="600"/>

-### Replacement of Reading and Math Scores:
+### Replacement of Reading and Math Scores
-After the csv files were uploaded into this notebook, the student data was modifield to replace the math and reading scores of all the 9th graders at Thomas High School (THS) with NaN values.
+After the csv files were uploaded into this notebook, the student data was modified to replace the math and reading scores of all the 9th graders at Thomas High School (THS) w ith NaN values.

 The following image shows a snapshot of the 9th graders their math and reading scores replaced while the rest of the students still have the original scores read in from the input file: